cisagov/domain-manager-cicd/docs/data_dictionary.md

     history objects start_date value.
 - cloudfront: list of dictionaries = The deployed domains AWS cloudfront distribution information.
-  - distibution_endpoint: string = The AWS clodfront distribution endpoint name.
+  - distribution_endpoint: string = The AWS cloudfront distribution endpoint name.
   - id: string = The ID for the cloudfront distribution endpoint as for reference to the AWS API.
 - route53: list of dictionaries = The domains collection of AWS route 53 ID's.